Phasing out the Use of Biomass

 Energy Modelling Lab is updating and handing over the Danish Bioresource Model

 Energy Modelling Lab is supporting the Danish Council on Climate Change.
 We are updating and handing over the Danish Biomass Resource Model, DK-BioRes, that we developed a few years ago.
-DK-BioRes is a flow-based model, It contains all Danish biomass resources from agriculture, forestry and aquaculture.
-The updated model will feature several technologies that are used to reduce carbon emissions and nitrification.
+DK-BioRes is a flow-based model and contains all Danish biomass resources from agriculture, forestry, and aquaculture.
+The updated model will feature several technologies for reducing carbon emissions and nitrification.
 As part of the project, we are building up the capacities of the staff at the Council so that they can use the model themselves.

-With the DK-BioRes model at hand, The Danish Council on Climate Change can develop comprehensive scenarios of climate neutrality when it comes to land use, yield and emissions from agriculture, aquaculture and forestry.
-They can integrate the use of biomass and consumer behaviour in the scenario.
+With the DK-BioRes model at hand, The Danish Council on Climate Change can develop comprehensive scenarios of climate neutrality concerning land use, yield, and emissions from agriculture, aquaculture, and forestry.
+They can integrate the use of biomass and consumer behavior in the scenario.
 The project is thus enhancing the capacities of the Council to provide suggestions for cost-effective climate policy solutions.

 Building DK-BioRes